-Is 'Love Island' Ever Live?
-This Is When The Action You See *Really* Takes Place
+This Is When The 'Love Island' Action You See On Telly Actually Takes Place

 Watching any kind of "reality" TV requires a slight suspension of disbelief.
 But you know that Love Island could never be completely scripted because, well, I mean, have you heard some of the stuff the contestants say?!
 You just can't make that kind of stuff up.
 But that still doesn't mean it's the realest of the real.
 There's plenty of glosses to the show, and sometimes it might seem a just a little bit produced.
 So, with all that in mind, I want to know: is Love Island ever live?
 Because sometimes I just want to experience the action in the villa as it happens, so I can really see what these lovelorn beauties are like.